 The model must be embedded in real-world contexts.

-Embark Education is embedded in two local businesses—Pinwheel Coffee and Framework Cycles—providing an authentic and mutually beneficial relationship.
-Pinwheel Coffee Framework Cycles These enterprises sit squarely at the intersection of business, community, and education
+Embark Education is embedded in a local business—Pinwheel Coffee—providing an authentic and mutually beneficial relationship.
+Pinwheel Coffee Pinwheel Coffee sits squarely at the intersection of business, community, and education.

-Students do real work in the shops as they shadow employees and are given training that is relevant both to shop operations and their education projects.
+Students do real work in the shop as they shadow employees and are given training that is relevant both to shop operations and their education projects.
 They are also given ownership over many business decisions as a part of their studies, providing an authentic learning experience.
-Still, the businesses are fully staffed professional enterprises open to the public, so the focus for Embark students is always on education.
-The Enterprise Team of baristas and bike mechanics are not teachers, nor are the educators trained baristas or bike mechanics.
+Still, Pinwheel is a fully staffed professional enterprise open to the public, so the focus for Embark students is always on education.
+The Enterprise Team of baristas and shop managers are not teachers, nor are the educators trained as baristas.
 To make this partnership work, there are thoughtful areas of overlap and synchronicity.
 The Enterprise Team and the Education Team are mindful and considerate of each other, and carefully dip their toes in each other’s world.

-Underpinning this work is Pinwheel and Framework’s deep commitment to the quality of their craft and their connection to youth and learning.
-Both shops are expanding their internship and apprenticeship programs to learners from across the Denver metro area and hire former students after they graduate Embark and are in high school to work weekend and evening shifts.
+Underpinning this work is Pinwheel’s deep commitment to the quality of their craft and their connection to youth and learning.
+Pinwheel is expanding its internship and apprenticeship programs to learners from across the Denver metro area and hires former students who have graduated from Embark and are in high school to work weekend and evening shifts.

 While the real world absolutely must be the classroom, additional learning spaces can be complementary.

-Embark is colocated in two adjacent small business enterprises that double as real-world learning spaces.
+Embark is co-located in Pinwheel Coffee, which doubles as a real-world learning space.
 You will not find desks in rows or traditional classrooms.
 Instead, the design of the space is referred to as, “socially embedded, open-walled.”
-Behind the two shops, there is an area called the Learning Hub where learners and the educational team gather, engage, study, and research, but the bulk of learning happens in real-world environments.
+Behind the shop, there is an area called the Learning Hub where learners and the educational team gather, engage, study, and research, but the bulk of learning happens in real-world environments.

 Students learn mathematical concepts, like proportional relationships and data analysis, by designing new merchandise with experts at local screen printing shops.
-Learners demonstrate teamwork and problem-solving through organizing community events, like a Bike Rodeo, in collaboration with local elementary schools.
+Learners demonstrate teamwork and problem-solving through organizing community events, like a community Trick or Treat Street, in collaboration with local businesses.

 Beyond grading and reporting, technology use can support real-world learning.